ialbert/biostar-central/README.md

 ## Bioinformatics environment

 The following steps are optional.
 The instructions will add [bioconda][bioconda] specific tools into the current environment.
 Use them only if you also want to run the [bioconda][bioconda] specific recipes.
-Make sure that you have set up [bioconda][bioconda] if you wish to run this!
+Make sure that you have enabled [bioconda][bioconda] prior to running the following:

     # Activate the environment.
     source activate engine